RiadHossain43/search-engine/packages/search-api/README.md

-This is a boilerplate project for testing mongodb search
+# Search

+The project emphasizes on implementation of various complex mongodb searching tecchniques